AIP-575: Ape Houses

 As the BAYC community as previously worked with the Jane Goodall Foundation and Education and Arts in Miami, Byautistic is a home-grown humanitarian organization that is looking to associate with the DAO to develop their philanthropic mission and enable community members be a part of it through life changing experiences.

-Philanthropy: Ape houses will be providing a direct connection between saving the lives of children who are excommunicated from their families and exiled for being born a way they have no control over.
-At Enabling the Disabled part of our efforts are to provide awareness to the realities faced when you or your child is born with a neurodivergent condition like Autism in rural Ghana, and Africa at large.
-In these efforts we will be massively pushing the support of the Ape Chain, Ape Coin DAO, and BAYC/Moca brands because they are financially assisting us to turn around the living conditions for human beings who deal with condemnation and adversity unlike some people who can wrap their heads around.
-We will help define Ape Chain’s/The DAOs brand identity to include social good and service as important to its mission.
+Philanthropy: Ape Houses will provide a direct connection between saving the lives of children who are excommunicated from their families and exiled simply for being born a way they have no control over.
+At Enabling the Disabled, part of our mission is to raise awareness about the harsh realities faced by individuals and families when a child is born with a neurodivergent condition like autism, especially in rural Ghana and across Africa.

 DEFINITIONS: